lixiny/manotorch/README.md

 - First, the twist-spread-bend axes are calculated from the **posed** hand (vs unposed hand in its canonical pose).
   In this case, if the hand already has a largely abnormal pose, these three axes will be abnormal as well, resulting the anatomical loss in a meaningless way.
-- Second, when the scalar angle of _axis-angle_ is close to zero, the axis is not reliable to describe the rotation.
+- Second, when the scalar angle of _axis-angle_ is close to zero, the rotation axis is not reliable to describe the rotation.

 To overcome this, in the new manotorch, we firstly use the **unposed** hand to calculate the twist-spread-bend axes in its canonical pose.